DanielMckenzie/markdown-cv/index.md

 ## Research interests

-Machine Learning, Signal Processing and Optimization.
+Optimization and signal processing applied to machine learning and data science.
 More specifically; derivative-free optimization and applications, implicit neural networks, constrained optimization with non-smooth constraint sets and data-driven metrics for unsupervised learning.

 ## Education